m1kadev/gijs6.nl/README.md

 My own site.
 It doesn't really have a purpose, but it looks quite good!

-The pages that use a menu and the footer extend `base.html` (with Jinja)!
+The pages that use a menu and the footer extend `base.html` (with Jinja).

 It also includes stuff for my [school page](https://www.gijs6.nl/school)